Skip to main content

 Description

 Requests a downloadable URL for the specified file path, which can be used to fetch the file directly (e.g., via HTTP).
-The exact protocol or format of the returned URL may vary.
+The exact protocol or format of the returned URL may vary, and may be a signed URL if the backing storage provider supports it.

 Parameters